elmar-peise/python-lsf/README.md

 Usage
 -----

-ejobs and ehosts have essentially the same interfaces as LSF' bjobs and bhosts.
+ejobs, ehosts, and esub have essentially the same interfaces as LSF' bjobs, bhosts, and bsub.
 Check

     ejobs -h